-As part of our outreach to the local community, St. Monica regularly contributes to and volunteers at four local centers that serve the local poor, particularly the homeless in our midst.
+As part of our outreach to the local community, St. Monica regularly contributes to and volunteers with organizations that serve the local poor, particularly the homeless.

-Every six weeks, we partner with Catholic Charities at the St. Robert’s Center, helping to prepare and distribute meals, toiletries and clothing to the homeless in our community.
-The St. Robert’s Center fills a very critical need in our area—since its inception many years ago, the St. Robert’s Center is the only weekend food pantry on the Westside.
-Every six weeks, volunteers serve on Saturday and Sunday.
-On each day, we prepare sack lunches for people in need, and distribute clothing and toiletries as needed.
+We partner with Catholic Charities at the St. Robert’s Center, helping to prepare and distribute meals, toiletries, and clothing to the homeless in our community.
+The St. Robert’s Center fills a very critical need in our area—since its inception many years ago, the St. Robert’s Center has been the only weekend food pantry on the Westside.
+Every six weeks, volunteers serve on Saturday, preparing sack lunches for needy people and distributing clothing and toiletries as needed.